reproducible-reporting/stepup-reprep/docs/advanced_topics/good_practices.md

 - If you change one or more scripts, StepUp will determine which scripts need to be re-executed, as opposed to manually re-executing cells in notebooks (which is error-prone).
-- If you want to create simple reports that integrate your comments, results and figures, you can write MarkDown files with figures and convert them to PDF using [`convert_markdown()`][stepup.reprep.api.convert_markdown] and [`convert_weasyprint()`][stepup.reprep.api.convert_weasyprint].
+- If you want to create simple reports that integrate your comments, results and figures, you can write Markdown files with figures and convert them to PDF using [`convert_markdown()`][stepup.reprep.api.convert_markdown] and [`convert_weasyprint()`][stepup.reprep.api.convert_weasyprint].

 ### HDF5